Overview

 Key Initiatives

-Designed and implemented the UX Performance Scorecard to measure UX ROI and velocity.
+Designed and implemented the UX Performance Scorecard, transforming UX from qualitative to data-driven by tracking efficiency, velocity, and ROI.

-Integrated predictive research automation, improving speed by 31% and cutting rework by 35%.
+Integrated predictive UX research automation, improving workflow speed by 31% and reducing rework by 35%.

-Scaled the design system, increasing component reuse by 20% in nine months.
+Scaled the Design System, increasing component reuse by 20% in nine months and creating a measurable foundation for UI consistency.

 Financial Impact & Business Enablement